Meet

 Jaime Boswell – Head of Accreditation

 Jaime comes from an accounting and taxation background, with professional qualifications and experience in both.
-Over the past decade, he has worked for a range of accountancy firms – from small family businesses to one of the top 10 accountancy firms – and has experience working with a variety of clients, from small sole traders to big plc corporates.
+Previously, he has worked for a range of accountancy firms – from small family businesses to one of the top ten accountancy firms – and has experience working with a variety of clients, from small sole traders to big plc corporates.

 Contact Jaime on +44 (0)161 513 8149